 *Update: Some folks took a week to think and pray about sponsorship.
 By the end of the next week's services, the grand total rose to 20 sponsored kids as a result of Compassion Sunday!

 In case you missed the press release in 2013, Compassion International submitted to an independent study by academics in the social sciences to find out if child sponsorship really works.
 The outcome far surpassed expectations.
 Compared with un-sponsored kids from the same families and communities, sponsored children grow up to earn more, learn more, be healthier and become leaders in their churches and communities.
 Sponsorship empowers young people to exit the cycle of poverty.
-It is the single most effective strategy for alleviating world poverty.
-You'll notice that I have a Compassion "widget" on the right-hand side of my blog.
-Every time you visit you can see a new child who needs a sponsor.
-Click there to learn more!
+Educating girls is the single most effective strategy for alleviating world poverty.

 For related blog posts about inspiring kids to make a difference, click here and here.